Kenneth L. Marcus: Academic career

-Civil rights advocacy
+Civil rights advocacy and opposition to antisemitism

 Later in 2011, Marcus founded the Louis D. Brandeis Center for Human Rights Under Law to "advance the civil and human rights of the Jewish people and promote justice for all."
 Widely regarded as a “leading authority on antisemitism” and civil rights law, Marcus has worked extensively to combat campus antisemitism using federal civil rights statutes.

-In 2012, he was featured on The Forward's "Forward 50" list of 50 American Jews who made a significant impact on the Jewish story in the past year.
-The magazine characterized him as "a former staff director at the U.S. Department of Education, Marcus, 46, has emerged as a vocal proponent of using federal civil rights law to combat perceived campus anti-Semitism in the context of the Israel debate" and mentioned his use of Title VI of the Civil Rights Act of 1964 to counter campus anti-Semitism.
+In 2012, he was featured on The Forwards "Forward 50" list of 50 American Jews who made a significant impact on the Jewish story in the past year.
+The magazine characterized him as "a former staff director at the U.S. Department of Education, Marcus, 46, has emerged as a vocal proponent of using federal civil rights law to combat perceived campus anti-Semitism in the context of the Israel debate" and mentioned his use of Title VI of the Civil Rights Act of 1964 to do so.

 Marcus opposes the BDS movement that calls for comprehensive boycotts against Israel, similar to those imposed on South Africa during the Apartheid era.
 He believes that BDS is an attempt to "resist the normalization of the Jewish people."
-However, determining whether BDS is anti-Semitic is a difficult question to answer, according to Marcus.
-He has therefore developed a list of criteria to determine when, in his opinion, BDS becomes anti-Semitic.
+However, determining whether BDS is antisemitic is a difficult question to answer, according to Marcus.
+He has therefore developed a list of criteria to determine when BDS becomes antisemitic.
 The list includes examples such as unconscious hostility towards Jews, and the transmission of negatively coded cultural myths.

-Described as “The Man Who Helped Redefine Campus Antisemitism,” Marcus was featured on the front page of the Sunday New York Times on March 24, 2024.
-The article highlights his reasonings for pursuing civil rights law, work within the U.S. Department of Education, and his push for the acceptance of the IHRA working definition of antisemitism.
-Marcus is described as “the single most effective and respected force when it comes to both litigation and the utilization of the civil rights statutes” to combat antisemitism by a visiting professor at Brown University, who once served on the Brandeis Center board.
-The Times also cites counterarguments against Marcus, specifically from pro-Palestine groups and individuals.
-For example, lawyer Radhika Sainath explained that campus antisemitism cases “force universities to investigate, condemn and suppress speech supporting Palestinian rights, because they are so fearful of bad press and donor backlash.”
-Other critics criticize Marcus’s efforts to win acceptance for the IHRA Definition as cracking down on free speech.